manojkrr/manojkrr/README.md

 # \< MANOJ KUMAR /\>

-**` Software Developer`**
+**`Software Developer`**

-I am a Software Developer with experience of 5 years working in the information technology industry.
-Skilled in Java, Node JS, Hibernate, Kafka, and Oracle.
+As a passionate Software Developer with over 5 years of experience in the IT industry, I specialize in creating robust and scalable applications using cutting-edge technologies.
+My expertise spans Java, Next.js, Node.js, Hibernate, Kafka, and Oracle, enabling me to deliver high-quality solutions that drive business success.

 <!-- Social icons section -->
 <p align="center">